Ijerry-cloud/GADS-PHASE-2-SUBMISSION/README.md

 # GADS-PHASE-2-SUBMISSION
-Submission of screenshots for gads project phase 2
+Submission of screenshots and translations for gads project phase 2